-- Tennessee does not provide courtesy or concurrent seating.
+- Tennessee does not provide courtesy seating; and

 To be eligible for admission in Tennessee, you must provide two applications – the NCBE Character and Fitness Application (the “NCBE application”) found at www.ncbex.org and the Tennessee application for admission by transferred UBE score found at synergy.tnble.com (the “Tennessee application”).
 Please note that you will see several applications in the menu when you login to Synergy.
 Be sure to select “UBE Score Transfer Application” to proceed.